Do positive self-affirmations work? If you’re used to feeling negative about yourself, you’re probably also used to talking negatively to yourself.

 Self-esteem affirmations can transform the way you think about yourself.
 Here are a few ways these affirmations can make your life better:

-Whether you’ve struggled with confidence in the past, or you simply want to find little ways to make yourself happier, positive affirmations should be part of your daily routine.
+Whether you’ve struggled with self-esteem in the past, or you simply want to find little ways to make yourself happier, positive affirmations should be part of your daily routine.

 101 Positive Affirmations for Self-Esteem